buguroo/peewee2click/README.rst

 Besides the ``CRUDL`` methods seen in the example above, `peewee2click` also provides two helper functions: ``one_and_only_one`` and ``max_one``.
-Both provides a way of checking that arguments are passed in a proper way.
+Both provide a way of checking that arguments are passed in a proper way.

 Check the docstrings of the functions for further information.